bstefansen/sea-level-predictor/README.md

 I built this project to better understand Python's data science packages and utilize different modules like NumPy, Pandas, and Matplotlib.

 ## Features
-- Users can upload books to the application
+- Users can calculate data plots after running the program
-- Users can see books created by the same author after clicking on a book
+- Users predict further into the future if necessary and change the dataset

 ## Installation
 - UNDER CONSTRUCTION

 ### Development

 For development, you can use `main.py` to test your functions.
+The calculations rest in `sea_level_predictor.py`

 ### Data Source
 Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.